HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Defining Instances

-Instances are defined using the declaration `Instance` with the REQUIRED keyword `InstanceOf`, RECOMMENDED keywords `Title` and `Description`, and OPTIONAL keyword `Usage`. `InstanceOf` plays a role analogous to the `Parent` of a profile.
+Instances are defined using the declaration `Instance`, with the REQUIRED keyword `InstanceOf`, RECOMMENDED keywords `Title` and `Description`, and OPTIONAL keyword `Usage`. `InstanceOf` plays a role analogous to the `Parent` of a profile.
 The value of `InstanceOf` MAY be the name, id, or url for any profile, resource, or complex datatype defined internally or externally.

 The `Usage` keyword specifies how the instance should be presented in the IG: